typeless-js/typeless/docs/api/createActions.md

 ```

 5. Don't define lifecycle methods if you don't use them in epics or reducers.
-**Why?** The log will be harder to read, if there are too many actions.
+**Why?** The log will be harder to read if there are too many actions.